uccser/cs-field-guide/text/chapters/en-coding-error-control.md

 ### Analysing the parity trick

-{panel type="teacher-note" summary="This section is for keen students, and it works for most ages"}
+{panel type="teacher-note" summary="This section contains extension material"}
 This section is an extension aimed at keen students.
 Primary school kids have been able to understand many of these ideas, although it really depends on how engaged the students are with the material.
 {panel end}